-In this video about how to scrog from Grow Greener Guru, he gives you a tutorial on how to become an expert in growing Marijuana with a screen.
+This video about how to scrog is a tutorial on how to become an expert in growing Marijuana with a screen.
 Many growers may not have heard about this “screen of green” style of growing but when utilised correctly, the resulting yields can be enormous.
 The way the “scrog” method works is that the screen or net will act as the starting point of the main canopy.
 As a result each of the plant’s new shoots will be allocated through to the part of the screen that is best suited for it.
 As shown in this video, using a screen is highly beneficial and is the start of creating a very large bushy canopy..

 Plant Support With Scrog